Hieromonk

 A hieromonk can be either a monk who has been ordained to the priesthood or a priest who has received monastic tonsure.
-When a married priest's wife dies, it is not uncommon for him to become a monk, since the Church forbids clergy to enter into a second marriage after ordination and can be no longer promoted to any higher grade.
+When a married priest's wife dies, it is not uncommon for him to become a monk, since the Church forbids clergy to enter into a second marriage after ordination and he can be no longer promoted to any higher grade.

 Ordination to the priesthood is the exception rather than the rule for monastics, as a monastery will usually only have as many hieromonks and hierodeacons as it needs to perform the daily services.

 In the church hierarchy, a hieromonk is of higher dignity than a hierodeacon, just as a secular (i.e., married) priest is of higher dignity than a deacon.
 Within their own ranks, hieromonks are assigned order of precedence according to the date of their ordination.
 Ranking above a hieromonk are a hegumen and an archimandrite.